-First of all a let me say this; fruit trees do not need to be pruned to produce fruit.
-The fruit production of a tree is a natural occurrence which ensures the survival of a tree.
-That means a gardener may choose not to prune and on that note why prune fruit trees at all?
-Non-pruned trees, especially young trees will crop they will grow branches galore and push through blooms year-by-year which in turn will become fruit but the competition for nutrition is higher and the fruit will be smaller.
-This however can eventually cause damage to the fruit tree and instead of having to send nutrition to limited sturdy branches that are strong enough to support the bounty of heavy large fruit it will sprout forth many thin little sucker branch-lets.
-These branch-lets could eventually carry fruit but of smaller then normal size and inferior taste.
-So the reason to prune a fruit tree is to have healthy strong trees which when given proper care will successfully produce great fruit crops for many years to come.
+First of all, fruit trees do not need to be pruned to produce fruit.
+The fruit production of a tree is a natural occurrence that ensures the survival of a tree.
+That means a gardener may choose not to prune.
+On that note, why prune fruit trees at all?
+Non-pruned trees, especially young trees, will crop.
+They will grow branches galore and push through blooms each year.
+These, in turn, will become fruit.
+But, the competition for nutrition is higher and the fruit will be smaller.
+This, however, can eventually cause damage to the fruit tree.
+And, instead of having to send nutrition to limited sturdy branches that are strong enough to support the bounty of heavy large fruit, it will sprout forth many thin, little sucker branchlets.
+These branchlets could eventually carry fruit, but they are smaller than the normal size and have an inferior taste.
+So, the reason to prune a fruit tree is to have healthy strong trees that, when given proper care, will successfully produce great fruit crops for many years to come.

 We also have to understand that it’s a proven fact that the ‘pruning process’ dwarfs trees, it reduces the total size of the tree.
 Let me explain that a bit better.
 The food-manufacturing mechanism of a tree is in its leaves.
 Cutting away some of the tree branches mean that the food productions or output of the "factory" is also reduced.
 This in turn obviously will also reduce the bearing area of a tree thus dwarfing the stature and production ability of the tree.
 This makes total sense as far as I’m concerned: any cut to a living organisms ‘body’ needs time to heal and will take strength away from its growth.
 And to prune a tree in the summer seems to have the greatest dwarfing effect.
 This is mainly because a tree has most of its yearly growing spurt during the heat of the summer.